Nullmage/express-throttle/README.md

 ## Options

-`rate`: Determines the number of requests allowed within the specified time before subsequent requests get throttled.
-Must be specified according to the following format: *X/Yt(:fixed)*

-where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `ms, s, sec, second, m, min, minute, h, hour, d, day`

-If you prefer tokens to be refilled in fixed intervals, append `:fixed`.
-E.g `5/min:fixed`.

 `burst`: The number of requests that can be made at any rate.
-Defaults to *X* as defined above.
+Defaults to *X* as defined below for rolling windows.

+`rate`: Determines the rate at which the burst quota is "refilled".
+This will control the average number of requests per time unit.
+Must be specified according to the following format: *X/Yt*

+where *X* and *Y* are integers and *t* is the time unit which can be any of the following: `ms, s, sec, m, min, h, hour, d, day`

+E.g `5/s, 180/15min, 1000/d`

+`period`: The duration of the time window after which the entire burst quota is refilled.
+Must be specified according to the following format: *Y/t*, where *Y* and *t* are defined as above.

+E.g `5s, 15min, 1000d`

 `store`: Custom storage class.
 Must implement a `get` and `set` method with the following signatures:
 ```js